Command palette

 Replacing the palette

 The palette is a registered builtin (command-palette component type).
-A skill can override it via:
+An extension can override it via:

 aethon.registerComponent("command-palette", myCustomPalette);The replacement renders in the same overlay slot and receives the same trigger event, so the keybindings keep working — only the visual shell changes.